 Crescentina Fritta in Bologna

 In Bologna, the same fried dough goes by crescentina fritta and has become a staple of the city’s aperitivo culture.
-It is typically served in baskets at the table alongside a spread of local cured meats, squacquerone cheese, and pickles — a format borrowed from the Bolognese tradition of generous, convivial eating.
+It is typically served in baskets at the table alongside local cured meats, squacquerone cheese, and pickles — a format borrowed from the Bolognese tradition of generous, convivial eating.
 Some bars serve them throughout the evening, others only at specific hours, so it pays to know where to look.

-See our guide to where to eat tigelle and crescentine fritte in Bologna for the best current spots, including both traditional osterie and modern wine bars.
+See our guide to where to eat tigelle and crescentine fritte in Bologna for the best spots, including both traditional osterie and modern wine bars.

 How to Make Gnocco Fritto at Home